 The Academy’s National Office is located in Canberra on the grounds of the Australian National University.
 A small team of staff works closely with the Academy’s committees and Fellows to manage all aspects of the Academy’s programs.

-Manager – Fellowship, International & Awards
+Director– Fellowship, International & Awards

 (02) 6103 9940